jcrachael/knights-travails/README.md

 The `function knightMoves(start, end)` will return the shortest possible route from `start` coordinate (an array e.g. `10`) and an `end` coordinate (e.g. `27`).

-All of the possible moves the Knight could make will be stored as children in a tree.
+The game board will be stored as a `Graph` data structure, with each square of the board being a `Vertex`, and each possible move from one square to another being an `Edge`.
+This graph is unweighted, undirected, connected and cyclic.

-The tree is a graph and each possible move (Node) is a vertex (`v`) of the graph.
 Two neighbouring nodes on the tree (called `u` and `v` here) share an undirected edge.
 An undirected edge `(u, v)` is the same as `(v, u)`.
 Each edge is incident on the two vertices (`u` and `v`), and the vertices connected by the edge are adjacent or neighbours.
 The number of edges incident on any given vertex is the degree of that vertex.

 A path between two vertices is the `path` of known edges between vertex `u` and vertex `v`.
 The path between two vertices with the fewest edges is the `shortest path`.